thindil/adaplanet/README.md

 2. [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge) to convert some
    content to RSS (or filter existing RSS feeds).

+If you have any questions or propositions about Ada Planet feel free to open issue here.
+You can also use this project issues to propose links which should be added to the Planet.

+## Installation

 If you want to create own version of the Ada planet you have to do following
 steps: